jdknezek/lumberjack/README.md

     LocalTime bool `json:"localtime" yaml:"localtime"`

     // Compress determines if the rotated log files should be compressed
-    // using gzip.
+    // using lz4.
 The default is not to perform compression.
     Compress bool `json:"compress" yaml:"compress"`
     // contains filtered or unexported fields
 }